cmcmanu21/Wine-Sales-Forecasting-/README.md

 The plot of the dataset and results of each model can be found in the "Wine Sales Model Results" file.

-The R script for each model can be found in the "Wine Sales R Script" file.
+To reproduce this project, download the "AustralianWines.csv" file and the "Wine Sales R Script" file!